In Oklahoma and all states, a conviction resulting in jail time is associated with more serious traffic crimes, such as DUI and reckless driving.

 The following are the negative consequences of getting a ticket:

 - License suspensions – For a routine moving violation such as speeding, you won’t lose your license for the first offense.
-But when facing several tickets in Oklahoma, motorists need to be aware of the fact that their citations will bring demerit points to their driving records.
-Accumulating 10 or more negative points on your driving record within a period of five years will result in the suspension of your driving privileges.
+Each ticket results in demerit points added to your license.
+Obtaining 10 or more negative points in a five-year period will result in the suspension of your driving privileges.
 For example, reckless driving results in -4 points, while failure to yield right of way is punishable by -2 points.
 You are entitled to a hearing in front of a motor vehicle bureau hearing officer before your license can be revoked.
-Drivers may enroll in state-approved traffic school to dismiss violations or reduce the number of points on their record.
-Having no traffic violation convictions within a three-year time frame may result in a reduction to zero on your total point amount.
+If a driver wishes to reduce demerit points, they can attend traffic school.